Khrystyna Soloviy: "Sertse" church controversy

 On 20 October 2023, Soloviy collaborated with the band Zhadan i Sobaky to create a music video for "Sertse" (Серце).
 The music video was filmed in Lviv, and featured a scene with two women kissing outside the Church of St. Andrew.

 Before the song was released, Soloviy and Zhadan discussed the upcoming music video on the show 20-23.
 They said they expected it to cause uproar, but that no sacrilege was intended in the work.

 After it was released, priests of the church described it as anti-Christian propaganda and asked for the video to be taken down.
 Parish representatives published an appeal on their Facebook page, which was later deleted.
 A priest from the Lviv Archdiocese recorded a video addressed to Soloviy and Zhadan, where he said the performance contradicted Christian morality.

-Later in an interview with Masha Evrosynina, Soloviy said she did not regret anything about the incident.
+Later in an interview with Masha Efrosynina, Soloviy said she did not regret anything about the incident.
 She stated she believed that one day the church would change its opinion but that she did not expect it in the near future.
 She said, "We [in Ukraine] have a problem with critical thinking.
 No matter how much you explain, no matter how much context you give, you will not be able to oppose their beliefs."
-She also said she considered the public outrage from Greek Catholics as "free PR."
+She also said she considered the public outrage from Greek Catholics to be "free PR."

+She received support from openly gay soldier Viktor Pylypenko, who organized another massive same-sex kissing in front of the church in a show of solidarity with Soloviy and the suspended rector.